Skip to content

 bash

-# Install from npm to workspace
+# Install from npm (~/.xopc/extensions)

-xopc extension install xopc-extension-hello
+xopc extensions install xopc-extension-hello

 # Install from local directory

-xopc extension install ./my-local-extension
+xopc extensions install ./my-local-extension

 # View installed extensions

-xopc extension list
+xopc extensions list

-# Remove extension
+# Check extension health

 Enable Extension